ConvoCortex/convocortex-stt/README.md

 For a proper, richer voice command engine, use the emitted NATS events and implement command logic externally.

-### Practical device workflow

-One useful pattern is to keep a small approved input cycle and switch it by voice:

-- local desk microphone
-- optional bluetooth/headset microphone
-- optional virtual input such as `B1` from a remote-audio bridge

-Then say `input` to move between those options without touching the keyboard.

-This is especially useful when you want to compare microphones in the same environment or swap between local-PC mode and a remote-phone microphone path.

 ## Features

 - No GUI